Data Disclosures and Data Use Agreements (DUAs)

 CMS maintains three different categories of data files: identifiable data files, limited data set files, and public use files.
 The privacy level of the data file determines whether a DUA is needed as well as the request process and the level of review required:

 - Identifiable Data Files (IDFs) — IDFs contain PHI and/or PII and are only available to certain stakeholders.
-IDFs are available as custom extracts that can be shipped to a requestor or accessed virtually.
+IDFs are available as custom extracts that can be shipped to a requester or accessed virtually.
 Requests for IDFs generally require a DUA with CMS.

 - Limited Data Set (LDS) — LDS files also contain PHI, but they do not contain specific direct identifiers as defined in the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule.
 LDS files are available for research use.
-All requestors must complete a DUA with CMS.
+All requesters must complete a DUA with CMS.

 - Public Use Files (PUFs) — PUFs (also called non-identifiable data files) do not contain information that could be used to identify individuals.
 In general, PUFs contain aggregate level information on Medicare beneficiary or provider utilization.
 PUF requests do not require a DUA.